Loyola Blakefield: Basketball

 The Loyola basketball program reached regional prominence in the 1970s when it was led by head coach Jerry Savage, who won over 600 games from 1969 to 2003.
 He produced several Division I players.
 Savage also coached the 1997 MIAA Championship team, the last championship of any sort for the Dons basketball program.
 Loyola has been in the most Baltimore Catholic League finals with 13 total and 6 championships.
 More recently, the program had several disappointing seasons and experienced a four-year period with four different head coaches.
 Roger Garfield is currently the head coach.

 Cross-country

 The Loyola cross-country program has had much success, being the first and only team in the MIAA to complete the "three-peat", then continuing to win six consecutive individual and team titles at the Maryland Interscholastic Athletic Association championship meet.
 Under the coaching of Jose Albornoz and Chris Cucuzzella, the Dons have won 17 MIAA/MSA championships to bring the program's total championships to 18 (1983,1989,1991,1997–98, 2000, 2003, 2005–06, 2009–14, 2017–18, and 2021) since its inception.
 Current distance event records are held by Matt Jablonski.

 Rugby

-The Loyola Dons have won the Rugby MIAA Championship a total of nine times: 2008–2010, 2013, 2015–2016, 2018, and 2021–2022.
+The Loyola Dons have won the Rugby MIAA Championship a total of ten times: 2008–2010, 2013, 2015–2016, 2018, 2021–2022, and 2026.
 The rugby program has been ranked among the top 50 high schools in the nation.
+Loyola completed an undefeated 2026 season defeating Arhbishop Spalding in the MIAA final.